-Truth be told, it’s challenging to know what actually gets in the way of achieving our goals.
+Truth be told, it’s challenging to know what gets in the way of achieving our goals.

 The Nightmare On Goal Street

 You’ve learned how to set goals.
-In fact, you set a target or two in your lifetime.
+You set a target or two in your lifetime.
 What kind of success did it create?
-Did you achieve your objective or, like some, did you miss the mark?
+Did you achieve your objective, or, like some, did you miss the mark?

-If you strayed from your target, it doesn’t exactly endear one to the notion of setting another destination.
+If you stray from your target, it doesn’t endear you to set another destination.
 It often opens one up to crushing disappointment and an accompanying litany of failure. <Insert damaging self-talk here.>

 The Road to Small Business Goal Achievement

 Despite the statistics, goal setting is the most important business strategy for optimal performance.
-In fact, investing in goals displays greater persistence, creativity, and risk-taking.
+Investing in goals displays greater persistence, creativity, and risk-taking.
 It’s the ultimate anti-procrastination strategy.

-A Dominican University study conducted with 277 participants revealed some encouraging results on how to more effectively set and achieve goals.
+A Dominican University study conducted with 277 participants revealed some encouraging results on how to set and achieve goals effectively.
 Here is what they discovered:

 Participants were randomly assigned to one of five groups.
 Following four weeks of pursuing their goal, participants were asked to report on their goal achievement.
 They were also asked to rate the goal on the following criteria: